-Join us in marking this occasion by holding an EPTea Party and we will send you a limited edition EPT20 tea towel for free!
+Join us by holding an EPTea Party and we will send you a limited edition EPT20 tea towel for free!
 Your EPTea Party can help ensure that women and families can continue to turn to The EPT for information and support in their time of need.
 Anyone can host their own EPTea Party, with donations on the day kindly made to the EPT.

 For the cost of a cuppa and a slice of cake we can… provide seven people with leaflets to help them understand their treatment and recovery… distribute ten copies of our posters highlighting symptoms and emotional toll… operate our helpline service for half an hour…